cvigilv/ResidueFisher/README.md

 # Example preparation of PDB dataset available in Foldseek
 sh bin/prep_database.sh PDB mypdb
 ```
+To see the available datasets, run `bin/prep_database.sh` without arguments.

 To prepare a database from PDB files, please refer to [foldseek tutorial](https://github.com/steineggerlab/foldseek#databases).